-Data programmed into a memory chip on each USB4000 includes wavelength calibration coefficients, linearity coefficients, and the serial number unique to each spectrometer.
-Our spectrometer operating software simply reads these values from the spectrometer - a feature that enables hot swapping of spectrometers among computers.
+Data programmed into a memory chip on each HR2000+ includes wavelength calibration coefficients, linearity coefficients, and the serial number unique to each spectrometer.
+Our spectrometer operating software simply reads these values from the spectrometer - a feature that enables hot swapping of spectrometers among PCs.

-The USB4000 Spectrometer connects to a computer via the USB port or serial port.
-When connected through a USB 2.0 or 1.1, the spectrometer draws power from the host computer, eliminating the need for an external power supply.
-The USB4000, like all our USB devices, can be controlled by our OceanView software, a Java-based spectroscopy software platform that operates on Windows, Macintosh and Linux operating systems.
+The HR2000+ Spectrometer connects to a notebook or desktop PC via USB port or serial port.
+When connected to the USB port of a PC, the HR2000+ draws power from the host PC, eliminating the need for an external power supply.
+The HR2000+, like all our USB devices, can be controlled by our OceanView software, a Java-based spectroscopy software platform that operates on Windows, Macintosh and Linux operating systems.

-Ocean Optics USB4000 Fiber Optic Spectrometer
+Ocean Optics HR2000+ High-speed Fiber Optic Spectrometer